THE NEW IEEE RULES: A THREAT TO INNOVATION AND CONSUMERS

 The new 2015 intellectual property rules for electrical and electronics engineers standards (“IEEE”) imposed by a few companies pose a real threat for investments in technology standards; for all the sectors that depend on such standards and for consumers who do not benefit from lower prices or greater choice.

-But what do these new IEEE rules really mean ?
+What do these new IEEE rules really mean?

 J.K.
 Rowling would be your average Joanne

 Not too many writers earn a decent buck.
 J.K.
 Rowling, the famous author behind the successful Harry Potter series, is quite an exception.

 If we take a closer look at the logic behind the new IEEE royalty rates, J.K.
 Rowling wouldn’t receive royalties based on the value of a book, but instead on the smallest saleable unit = one piece of paper.
 That would instantly reduce her fortune.